AmauriC/tarteaucitron.js/README.md

-    "DenyAllCta" : true, /* Show the deny all button */ "AcceptAllCta" : true, /* Show the accept all button when highPrivacy on */ "highPrivacy": true, /* HIGHLY RECOMMANDED Disable auto consent */
+    "DenyAllCta" : true, /* Show the deny all button */ "AcceptAllCta" : true, /* Show the accept all button when highPrivacy on */ "highPrivacy": true, /* HIGHLY RECOMMANDED Disable auto consent */ "alwaysNeedConsent": false, /* Ask the consent for "Privacy by design" services */

     "handleBrowserDNTRequest": false, /* If Do Not Track == 1, disallow all */

     "removeCredit": false, /* Remove credit link */